 Want a super-easy science demonstration for static electricity?
 This static electricity for kids experiment is easy and fun for kids of all ages.

-My kids are big fans of science projects and Christmas STEM activities.
-We tried a static electricity experiment years ago, but it was high time we tried another.
-This experiment came about when we tried to levitate a tinsel orb, but our tinsel was too thick.
+This static electricity experiment with a balloon came about when we tried to levitate a tinsel orb, but our tinsel was too thick.

-This project is quick and easy, which makes it perfect for kids of all ages!
+This static electricity experiment is quick and easy, which makes it perfect for kids of all ages!

 What you’ll need for this science demonstration: